Meet the Fonkens

 The bipolar versions are only one of a number of other enclosures that have evolved from the original speaker/bass tuning concept.
 These serve different sets of user needs.
 A Fonken floor-stander and for a simpiler to build rectangular box with classic golden ratio proportions have been developed & built.
 Even more far-out versions have been proposed1.

-All the plans for these are freely available for non-commercial use only.
+Plans linked are freely available for non-commercial use only.

 Finished versions of the miniOnken with planet10-hifi modified drivers (also available separately) can be special ordered and flat-paks are under development.